 Hiring and managing a team is one of the most challenging parts of running a child care center.
 It can be even more difficult given that burnout is a huge issue and teachers are leaving the field altogether in search of better prospects.
 Quality talent becomes a commodity that is tough to find and keep.

 Culture is a hot topic in child care right now and the interview is a great opportunity to set the foundation for a good working relationship that is mutually beneficial for you and your team.
-Here are 10 questions that will help you showcase your center’s personality and get to know your future teammate better.
+Here are 10 daycare interview questions that will help you showcase your center’s personality and get to know your future staff better.

 1. Tell me more about yourself!